ncbi/dbvar/sandbox/human_non_redundant/README.md

 ### Explanation:

-* This is a more complicated example deletiion NR record containing multiple variants with multiple types, methods, and analyses from multiple studies, using multiple platforms.
+* This is a more complicated example deletion NR record containing multiple variants with multiple types, methods, and analyses from multiple studies, using multiple platforms.

-# Mehods include eg:
+# Methods include e.g.:

 * BAC_aCGH
 * Curated